-Green Project Reserve (GPR) Allocation
+Green Project Reserve (GPR) Interest Rate Reductions

-The FFY 2019 CWSRF Capitalization Grant requires that a portion of the funds must be allocated to GPR projects, which address green infrastructure, resilience, water or energy efficiency improvements, or other environmentally innovative activities.
-The State will allocate a minimum of 10% of the FFY 2019 project funds to fund eligible green projects.
+The FFY 2021 CWSRF Capitalization Grant requires that a portion of the funds must be allocated to GPR projects, which address green infrastructure, resilience, water or energy efficiency improvements, or other environmentally innovative activities.
+The State will allocate a minimum of 10% of the FFY 2021 project funds to fund eligible green projects.
 The State has elected to strive for a goal of 18% allocation for green projects.

-A lower interest rate may be awarded to eligible communities for green projects that meet eligibility requirements for GPR projects.
+Interest rate reductions for green projects will be awarded to communities that meet state criteria and eligibility requirements for GPR projects.
+These reductions will be allocated after the SRF awarded interest rate, based on a community's ATPI, has been set.
+Therefore, interest rates can be further reduced by implementing activities that qualify as a green project.
 Selection and ranking of projects meeting GPR criteria will follow the same process as all other SRF projects.
-Additionally, green projects will be selected separately from FFY 2019 project funds until the 18% allocation has been met.
+Additionally, green projects will be drawn separately from FFY 2021 project funds until the 18% allocation has been met.

-The State will have met the GPR requirement when the minimum percentage of the capitalization grant for FFY 2019 is in executed assistance agreements for qualifying green projects.
-If a green project is underbid and the State has not met the required percentage for GPR, the difference between the amount in the executed assistance agreement and the winning bid must be used for another green project(s).
+The State will have met the GPR requirement when the minimum percentage of the capitalization grant for FFY 2021 is in executed assistance agreements for qualifying green projects.
+If a green project is underbid and the State has not met the required percentage for GPR, the difference between the amount in the executed assistance agreement and the winning bid must be used by the state for another green project(s).